← Guides

-The French parliament voted in May 2025 to abolish ZFEs and Crit’Air stickers, but this is NOT yet law.
-The bill still requires further legislative steps.
-Until officially repealed, the current rules remain fully in force.
+French parliament passed a law in April 2026 to abolish ZFEs and Crit’Air stickers - but on 21 May 2026 the Constitutional Council struck that measure down.
+The abolition is NOT happening, and the current rules remain fully in force.
 You still need a Crit’Air sticker to drive in French cities.

 If you are planning a trip to France, do not wait.
 The sticker is valid for the lifetime of your vehicle, costs a few pounds, and the fine for not having one is up to €450.